famez/ProxyDLP/SECURITY.md

 ## Response Process

-- We acknowledge receipt within 2 business days
+- We acknowledge receipt as soon as possible (cannot ensure a period of time)
 - We will evaluate the issue and keep you informed of the progress
 - We aim to release a fix or mitigation as soon as possible
 - Once fixed, we will publicly disclose the vulnerability with credit (if agreed)